Taxation in Finland: Health insurance daily allowance contribution

 Every person who is 16–68 years of age and works as an employee in Finland is required to pay the health insurance daily allowance contribution on their gross earned income.
-The rate of the fee is annually set by a law, and it is set to a level that secures funding for healthcare costs.
+The fee rate is set annually by law at a level that secures funding for healthcare costs.

-In 2025, the rate is 0.84% and it is levied on the entire gross earned income if equals to or exceeds €16,862.
+In 2025, the rate is 0.84% and applies to all gross earned income equal to or exceeding €16,862.

 State income tax

 The following contributions are deducted from the gross income before determining the net income subject to the state income tax: